Mark-Hopkins-at-Williams/research-wsd/README.md

 This will train sense classifiers for all lemmas whose second sense has between 40 and 42 instances using n-fold cross-validation with all logs on.

+To run the general lemma test(in contrast to single-lemma training and testing) on words with 0.7 accuracy or higher with 5-fold cross-validation and 2000 training examples per lemma:
+1. Make sure there is "word_lemma_dict.json" under a the "data" folder.
+    For ELMo:
+	from elmo import elmo_vectorize
+	from experiment import train_cross_lemmas
+	createLemmaData_elmo()
+	train_cross_lemmas(elmo_vectorize, 0.7, 5, 2000, verbose=True)
+    For BERT:
+	from bert import vectorize_instance
+	from experiment import train_cross_lemma
+	createLemmaData()
+	train_cross_lemmas(vectorize_instance, 0.7, 5, 2000, verbose=True)

 TEST TAKERS!
 Read Here!